igsuvorov/igsuvorov/README.md

 ---

 ### :student: About Me :
-I am studying to be a game analyst.
+I am studying to be a Game/Data Analyst.
 - :muscle: My purpose is to become a game analyst in the near future
 - 🇬🇧: I'm learning English right now
 - :video_game: Games as a state of mind